 Spearfish Canyon Trails

 76 Trail – This short ¾ mile trail quickly ascends 1,000 feet up the canyon wall to Buzzard’s Roost, providing an excellent view of Spearfish Canyon and Little Spearfish Canyon.
-The trailhead is at Savoy, the junction points of Spearfish and Little Spearfish Creeks, as well as Highway 14A & Road 222 (the Roughlock Falls Road).
+The trailhead is at Savoy (13.2 miles from Spearfish), the junction points of Spearfish and Little Spearfish Creeks, as well as Highway 14A & Road 222 (the Roughlock Falls Road).

-Spearfish Canyon Floor Trail – The trailhead is behind the Spearfish Canyon Lodge.
+Spearfish Canyon Floor Trail – The trailhead is behind the Spearfish Canyon Lodge at Savoy.
 This short ¾ mile loop trail descends to Spearfish Falls.

 Roughlock Falls Trail – This trail starts near the Spearfish Canyon Lodge at Savoy.
 It is an easy 1-mile trail to Roughlock Falls, and is also wheelchair accessible.

 Rimrock Trail – There are upper (4.5 miles) and lower (3.5 miles) loops that share a common segment for a short distance.
 Hiking just the outer parts of the two trails makes a 6.5 mile loop.
-The trailhead for the lower loop is at the Road and Gun Campground, while the trailhead for the upper loop is a couple miles further up the road at Timon Campground.
+The trailhead for the lower loop is at the Rod and Gun Campground near Road 222 in Little Spearfish Canyon, while the trailhead for the upper loop is a couple miles further up the road at Timon Campground.
 Timon Campground is also the trailhead for the Little Spearfish Trail.
 Both loops have segments along Little Spearfish Creek and both have segments through forest areas.
 The lower loop also ascends the canyon wall to the rim for some great views.
 The upper loop ascends to over 6,000 feet and passes a junction with the Old Baldy Trail, an old ranger station, and an old rock quarry.

 Little Spearfish Trail - The trailhead for this 5.7 mile loop is also at Timon Campground.
 The trail ascends to a maximum altitude of 6,280 feet, through a forested area usually well-populated by deer and elk.
 Eventually, the trail drops to a route along Little Spearfish Creek and numerous small trout ponds.

 Iron Creek Trail – This trail is out-and-back, 1.3 miles long.
-A parking lot on the west side of Highway 14A is located about 12.5 miles into Spearfish Canyon, or just under 2 miles north of Savoy (Highway 14A & Road 222).
+A parking lot on the west side of Highway 14A is located about 11.5 miles into Spearfish Canyon, or 1.7 miles north of Savoy (Highway 14A & Road 222).
 Follow the trail along Iron Creek and enjoy the rock formations.

 Eleventh Hour Gulch – This very narrow side canyon is a local favorite, but finding a place to park could pose a problem.
-The access is just over 10 miles into Spearfish Canyon along Highway 14A, or about 4 miles north of Savoy.
+The access is 9.4 miles into Spearfish Canyon along Highway 14A, 3.8 miles north of Savoy.
 The short trail to the gulch (west side of road) could very easily be missed, with no signs marking it.
 To go far into the canyon involves some climbing and very uneven rocky terrain.
 A small stream trickles through here.